-Let’s say you’re in the market for an SEO/marketing firm.
-Perhaps you’ve done some research, and you’ve come up with a few (seemingly) decent options.
-But how can you tell them apart?
-They all have websites that look fairly similar, so what exactly should you be looking for?
-To help you sort it out, we’ve provided some helpful tips:
+Let’s say you’re in the market for an SEO firm.
+Perhaps you’ve done some research and have come up with a few (seemingly) decent options.
+The issue you’re having now is how to tell them apart.
+They all have websites and services that look fairly similar, so what exactly should you be looking for?
+To help you sort it out, we’ve provided some valuable tips:

 - Review their clients’ search engine rankings.
-Firstly, are their clients in a field similar to yours?
-The company you select should definitely have experience working with clients from your industry.
-Research clients comparable to your practice, and see how they are ranking in search engine results.
+It’s good to ask a potential marketing firm to show you how their clients are ranking, but don’t always stop there—conducting your own research to see how clients comparable to your practice are ranking in search engine results is highly recommended.
 If you notice good positioning within competitive markets, you’re on the right track.

 - Look for signs of a strong online presence.
-Since you will be trusting the marketing firm you choose to help you climb the search engine ranks, they should showcase the fruits of their labor by performing well in results for their own industry (medical and/or dental marketing).
-Just remember—getting to the top of Google can’t happen overnight, and any marketing company that claims otherwise is likely using black hat tactics.
+Since you will be trusting the marketing firm you choose to help you climb the search engine ranks, they should showcase the fruits of their labor by performing well in results for their own industry (in this case, medical and/or dental marketing).
+Just remember—getting to the top of Google can’t happen overnight, and any marketing company that claims otherwise is likely using black hat SEO tactics.

 - Do they have an informative blog?
 Looking at a potential marketing company’s blog can likely offer some insight.
 A good marketing company should blog on a consistent basis, and their posts should lean towards being informational, not salesy.
 Ask yourself: is this the type of blog you would want to subscribe to?
 Do the posts exhibit their authority and expertise on industry news?
 Reading through the posts can also give you a feel for the company’s voice and overall tone.
 Do they seem like a company whose values align with those of your practice?